quinn-dougherty/epistemics-webdev-projects/README.md

 Ask an admin to `assign` you to your github account, which will move the issue in the `In Progress` column on [the board](https://github.com/users/quinn-dougherty/projects/1/).

-Re the `unpaid` tag: I may ask Manifold for managram bounties at some point over the next few weeks, we can get a cash bounty system going at some point as well.
+Re the `unpaid` label: I may ask Manifold for managram bounties at some point over the next few weeks, we can get a cash bounty system going at some point as well.

+Re the `have funding / inquire for fees` label: admins of the project board have nothing to do with fee discussions, that's between you and whoever posted the issue.

 # Pitch projects